MicrosoftDocs/memdocs/sccm/apps/get-started/create-and-deploy-an-application.md

 ![App management app properties page](/sccm/apps/get-started/media/App-management-app-properties-page.png)

 ## Add a requirement to the deployment type
  Requirements specify conditions that must be met before an application is installed on a device.
 You can choose from built-in requirements, or you can create your own.
-In this example, you add a requirement that the application will only get installed on PCs thate are running Windows 10.
+In this example, you add a requirement that the application will only get installed on PCs that are running Windows 10.

 1. From the deployment type properties page you just opened, choose the **Requirements** tab.